Embedded analytics SDK - CLI quickstart

 docker ps

 - Prompts you to connect to a database.
 Pick your database’s engine.
-You’ll need the database’s host, port, username, and password (if Postgres, you can also use an auth provider).
+You’ll need the database’s host, port, username, and password.

 - Connects to the database, and prompts you to select tables from your database to embed.
 Pick 1-3 tables.
 If you want to see multi-tenancy in action, pick a table with user IDs in it.
 Metabase will X-ray these tables to create a dashboard to embed.

-- (Optional): If you have a Pro/EE license, the script can set up permissions.
+If you have a Pro/EE license, the tool can set up permissions.
 To get a license, sign up for a free trial of self-hosted Metabase Pro.

-- (Optional): If you set up multi-tenancy, the script asks you for the column used to sandbox the table (e.g., a user ID column).
+If you opted to set up multi-tenancy and connected to your own database, the tool will ask you for the column you want to use to sandbox the table (e.g., a user ID column).
 Metabase will sandbox data based on the values in that column.

 ).
-It’ll install the mock server’s dependencies withnpm install
+It’ll install the server’s dependencies with npm install

 npm run start

-Once the mock server is running, go back to the script’s terminal session and press
+Once the mock server is running, go back to the tool’s terminal session and press

-component to your page. - Start your app, and view the page where you added the
+Start your app, and view the page where you added the <AnalyticsPage />

 component, and you should see an embedded dashboard.